IntrepidPursuits/sherpa/webservices/gotchas/javascript.md

 end
 ```

-The attribute `current_user` is defined byt the browsers ability to find the user from the requests authenticity token
+The attribute `current_user` is the user that the server associates with the request's authenticity token.
 ```
 def current_user
   request.env['warden'].user